smastrom/react-rating/README.md

 If you don't want the half-fill feature, simply pass an integer to `value`.

-> :warning: If `highlightOnlySelected` is set to **true**, any float value provided will be rounded to nearest integer and no half-fill will ever take place.
+> :warning: If `highlightOnlySelected` is set to **true**, no half-fill will take place.

 <br />

 ### Styling via CSS

-Although the component already comes with optimal styles configurable via props, and it shouldn't be necessary to touch any CSS it may happen that you have or prefer to.
+Although the component already comes with optimal styles configurable via props and it shouldn't be necessary to touch any CSS, it may happen that you have or prefer to.

-You can assign a custom class to `<Rating />`:
+1. Assign a custom class to `<Rating />`:

 ```jsx
 const App = () => {